othman-19/social_media/README.md

   The user will create his own account, write posts that will be visible to his friends.

-  This project project was built using Ruby on Rails,Ruby Gems, HTML, CSS, SCSS and Bootstrap.
+  This project project was built using Ruby on Rails, Ruby Gems, HTML, CSS, SCSS and Bootstrap.

 ![screenshot](./socialmedia.jpg)